Lucid Motors: Lucid Gravity

 Lucid teased an electric SUV concept in September 2020 called Project Gravity with only a brief image and short video segment.
 Additional details were found in the patents that Lucid filed for the Gravity.
 The patents show that the Gravity features sleek headlamps similar to the Lucid Air, a visibly short hood, and a large windscreen.
 In addition, the patents show that the side of the vehicle has a horizontal beltline and sleek, expansive windows and quarter glass panels.

 The company said that Lucid will use Panasonic batteries in its long-range Lucid Air and its Gravity SUV, which begin production in 2024.

 On November 16, 2023, the vehicle was officially unveiled at the 2023 Los Angeles Auto Show, with an anticipated delivery date of late 2024 for the 2025 model year.
 The SUV will feature a 440-mile range via a dual-motor electric powertrain and a 0–60 time of 3.5 seconds, with a starting price of under $80,000.

 In December 2023, electric vehicle charging startup Gravity Inc. filed a "petition for cancellation" with the U.S. Patent and Trademark Office over Lucid's use of the word "gravity".
 In June 2024, Gravity Inc. and Lucid came to a settlement allowing Lucid the use of the name "gravity."

 Lucid opened orders for the Gravity on November 7, 2024, with the first production unit completing production at Lucid's Casa Grande factory on December 5, 2024.
+Lucid also does final assembly of the Gravity with parts shipped from the Casa Grande factory at the Lucid plant in the KAEC in Saudi Arabia, for the Saudi market.

 On January 6, 2025, Lucid Motors announced that Gravity would use Panasonic Energy's Latest-Generation High-Performance EV batteries.
 The Lucid Gravity Grand Touring offers 828 horsepower, can accelerate from 0 to 60 mph in under 3.5 seconds, and has an EPA-rated range of up to 450 mi.

-Upcoming midsize SUV
+Upcoming midsize SUVs

 On an earnings call in May 2024, Lucid CEO Peter Rawlinson announced that the company will build a new midsize SUV at its facility in Saudi Arabia, with a target production start in late 2026 and a starting price of about $48,000.
 At an investor presentation in September 2024, Lucid Motors shared a teaser image of this SUV.

-The company has not released the vehicle's name, but trademark filings led journalists to report that the SUV may be called "Earth".
+At an Investor Day event on March 12, 2026, Lucid announced three new midsize models: the Cosmos, which focuses on efficiency, space, and performance; the Earth, with an intermediate level of off-road capability; and an unnamed third model, which the company said was intended to deliver a "suburban, any-road, adventure-focused" driving experience.